 3) Integrating Human Behavior

-No matter how safe your workplace, there is one factor you can never fully control: Human behavior.
-As a result, it’s critical to build a people based safety program that helps staff understand the impact of their actions on both their own safety and those around them.
+No matter how safe your workplace is, there is one factor you can never fully control: Human behavior.
+As a result, it’s critical to build a people-based safety program that helps staff understand the impact of their actions on both their own safety and those around them.
 Not sure how to get your behavioral safety program off the ground?
 Prioritize positive reinforcement of safe action to help get 100 percent buy-in from staff.
-Recognize, congratulate (and possibly even reward) safe acts, safe behavior and a safety culture in the workplace!
+Recognize, congratulate (and possibly even reward) safe acts, safe behavior, and safety culture in the workplace!

 4) Tracking Critical Concerns

-Tracking concerns remains a key challenge for safety reports.
+Tracking concerns remain a key challenge for safety reports.
 As companies expand and staff volumes grow, it’s easy for critical observations to get lost in the weeds.
-Here, businesses are often best-served by software solutions capable of automatically collecting, integrating and analyzing safety observations, near miss information, corrective actions, etc. to identify safety priorities.
+Here, businesses are often best served by software solutions capable of automatically collecting, integrating, and analyzing safety observations, near miss information, corrective actions, etc. to identify safety priorities.